Mondays 1pm to 5pm

-Our Children’s Library is a colourful and lively centre with a notice board for children’s local events and services, display boards for art from local schools, and a colouring table with crayons for small children.
-There are toys, a cosy corner and a collection of magazines and comics.
+Our Children’s Library is a colourful and lively department with a notice board for children’s local events and services, display boards for art from local schools, and a colouring table with crayons for small children.
+There are toys and a cosy corner.
 We provide tables for study and various information leaflets and booklets for parents and carers.

 What our members say